jfishe/Richland_prefab_2br/Electrical.md

    wall.
 Does code require re-running power instead?
 6. Check/update outlets along walls.
 There is one near each corner and one by the hall doorway.
 All are normal, in-wall outlets.
-7. Add outlet for wall mounted TV, near middle of wall adjacent to BR#1.
+7. Add duplex outlet for wall mounted TV, near middle of wall adjacent to BR#1.
 Retain existing cable outlet.
+The TV, DVD player, ink-jet printer and two laptops will share the outlet.
+The outlet should support addition of a surround sound in the future--i.e., amplifier plus seven speakers.
+8. Add floor, quadradplex outlet with cover under coffee table.
+This is for laptops (2) when we work from home.
+The coffee table will transform into a desk/dining-table.

 ## Outside